hardistyar/openDS-schemas/basic-structure.md

 The schema then specifies in its properties what is being defined i.e., an object of type "ODStype1802" with its included subsets of specimen related properties.
 The first subset of specimen related properties - the authoritative properties - appear next.
 At the end of the authoritative (a_section) a list of those property keys that are mandatory appears as the `required` validation array.
 The object's  `id`, `typeName` and `authoritative` section are all required for an open Digital Specimen to be a valid construct.
 The object's `id` must be a valid Handle.

+*Note to self: Constrain the allowed values of `id` to the permitted pattern of a Handle.
+Uses the `pattern` validation keyword with (ECMAScript (ECMA-262)](http://json-schema.org/understanding-json-schema/reference/regular_expressions.html) regular expression dialect to specify the pattern.*

 ```json
 {
   "$schema": "http://json-schema.org/draft/2019-09/schema#",